QCBS Symposium 2020

 Workshop (December 14)

-Monitoring and forecasting biodiversity change: building Quebec’s community and capacity to contribute to GEO BON
+Monitoring and forecasting changes in biodiversity: building the Quebec community and its capacity to contribute to biodiversity monitoring

 |Students and Postdocs||$20||$40|